 FREQUENTLY ASKED QUESTIONS

 Who can attend?
 Any high school student can apply.
 Since we have only 40 slots per year we focus on 11th and 12th grade students first.
 Students must have a passion for writing.
-We also sometimes accept those who just graduated from high school and those who will be attending in the fall.
+We also often accept those who just graduated from high school and those who will be attending in the fall.

 What should I send for my writing sample?
 Send something three pages or less.
 It can be poetry, a short story, an essay, or a school newspaper article.
 Send something you’re proud of.